Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Why is EDI so important? – The benefits at a glance

-• Faster: Business documents are transmitted in real time - no waiting for post or e-mail.
+• Faster: Business documents are transmitted in real time – no waiting for mail or email.

-• Fewer errors: Automatic electronic data exchange reduces manual input and transmission errors.
+• Fewer errors: Automated electronic data exchange reduces manual entries and transmission mistakes.

-• Standardized: Uniform EDI message formats ensure smooth communication between all partners.
+• Standardized: Consistent EDI message formats ensure seamless communication across all partners.

-• Cost reduction: Eliminating paper, postage and rework makes processes more cost-effective.
+• Cost savings: Eliminating paper, postage, and rework makes processes more economical.

-• Transparency & compliance: Every step is digitally documented and can be traced at any time.
+• Transparency & compliance: Every step is digitally documented and fully traceable at any time.

-• Fewer media disruptions: Processes run completely digitally from sender to recipient.
+• Fewer media disruptions: Processes run completely digital from sender to recipient.

-• Future-proof: EDI is the basis for digital, end-to-end supply chains - even internationally.
+• Future-proof: EDI lays the foundation for fully digital supply chains – including international ones.

 The EDI process is based on the standardized, digital exchange of business documents between different IT systems.
-The aim is to avoid media disruptions and to automate processes throughout the company.
+The goal: eliminate media disruptions and achieve fully automated workflows across the company.

-1. Data source: the ERP, merchandise management or warehouse management system generates a business document, for example a purchase order or invoice.
-The data is initially available in the company-specific format.
+1. Data source: The ERP, merchandise management, or warehouse management system creates a business document – for example, a purchase order or an invoice.
+At this stage, the data is still in a company-specific format.

 2. Conversion: An EDI converter translates the internal format into a standardized EDI message standard (such as EDIFACT or XML).
-Modern solutions such as Yaveon EDI no longer require an external converter - the conversion takes place directly within the EDI software.
+Modern solutions like Yaveon EDI no longer require an external converter – the transformation takes place directly within the EDI software.

-3. Communication: The standardized EDI message is sent to the business partner via an EDI interface with secure transmission protocols such as AS2, OFTP2 or X.400.
+3. Communication: The standardized EDI message is transmitted via an EDI interface using secure transfer protocols such as AS2, OFTP2, or X.400 to the business partner.

-4. Receipt: The process is reversed at the recipient's end: The EDI solution receives the message, translates it into the appropriate target format and imports the data directly into the partner's ERP system.
+4. Reception: On the recipient’s side, the process runs in reverse.
+The EDI solution receives the message, translates it into the required target format, and imports the data directly into the partner’s ERP system.

-5. Automated processing: The receiving system processes the data further - for example, to automatically post incoming goods, create invoices or update stock levels.
-Everything runs digitally throughout and without media disruptions.
+5. Automated processing: The receiving system continues processing the data – for example, for automatic goods receipt posting, invoice creation, or inventory updates.
+Everything runs seamlessly digital, without media disruptions.

-Tip: With integrated cloud solutions such as Yaveon EDI, these process steps can be controlled and monitored directly from the ERP system - without additional software, interfaces or system disruptions.
+Tip: With integrated cloud solutions such as Yaveon EDI, you can control and monitor all these process steps directly from your ERP system – with no additional software, interfaces, or system breaks.

 Technical components in the EDI process